medieval-music/website/content/pages/ordering.rst

 Orders may be placed at any of the addresses below.
 Dealer discounts available.
 Standing orders welcome.
 Please note that our editions are not always published in sequence.

-Please submit orders to Debra Lacoste, Director and General Editor of the Institute for Medieval Music.
+Please submit orders to Debra Lacoste, Director and General Editor for the Institute of Mediaeval Music.

 You may submit orders by telephone: [001] 519-807-9687.